rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/sharing-images/roles.rst

 +++++++++++++++++++
 Image-sharing roles
 +++++++++++++++++++
-An image producer is also called an image owner.
+An *image producer* is also called an *image owner*.
 An image owner can offer to
-share an image with one or more image consumers.
+share an image with one or more *image consumers*.

-An image consumer is also called an image member.
+An image consumer is also called an *image member*.

-A shared image is an image that an image owner has made available to one or more image members.
+A *shared image* is an image that an image owner has made available to one or more image members.

 Image sharing is not a relationship of peers: